bioidiap/bob.bio.base/doc/struct_bio_rec_sys.rst

+..  _bob.bio.base.struct_bio_rec_sys:

 ============================================
 Structure of a Biometric Recognition System
 ============================================

+This section will familiarize you with the structure of a typical biometric recognition system to help you understand and use the ``bob.bio`` framework to set up your own biometric recognition experiments.

 "Biometric recognition" refers to the process of establishing a person's identity based on their biometric data.
 A biometric recognition system can operate in one of two modes: *verification* or *identification*.